helpers/handlebars-helpers/README.md

 ## Quick start
-This plugin requires Grunt `~0.4.1` for linting and testing, but Grunt is **not required** to use the helpers.
+For linting and testing this project uses Grunt `~0.4.1`, but Grunt is **not required** to use the helpers.
+Check out the [Getting Started](http://gruntjs.com/getting-started) guide to learn more about Grunt.

-If you want to learn more about using Grunt, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 ```shell
 npm install helper-lib --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once helper-lib has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('helper-lib');